Interactive Gospel

 I'm saying it is about wanting to be with God.
 The Bible talks about this in various ways.
 It talks about being part of God's family, being accepted, being set free, being made a whole person, and so on.
 They are all pictures, images, trying to put into words something that cannot be put into words.
 They are all about a relationship with God, and you cannot fully capture what any relationship means to you, or what it involves.

 And this raises what, for many of us, is the 'real' question: if God exists, what is He/She/It like?
-For Christians, the basic points are: (1) God is Love, and God is Holy (He really wants the very best for you, and He really hates injustice, intolerance, and all that sort of thing); and (2) if you want to see what God is like, go look at Jesus.
+For Christians, the basic points are:

 So - to answer your question.
 The person who loves and helps other people all his life is a better person than one who is selfish and hurts other people all the time.
 But both of them get what they want: to be with God, or to be without Him.

 On a personal note: I am very sceptical of the whole 'deathbed conversion' thing.
 I think it is very unlikely that someone who has lived a life constantly fighting God, rejecting His principles and hurting other people - it is very unlikely that such a person will suddenly decide that they want to be with this Holy God for all eternity.
-And I don't believe that saying the words 'I believe' on your deathbed will make an iota of difference to either your destination or your reward.
+And I don't believe that saying the words 'I believe' on your deathbed will make the slightest difference to either your destination or your reward.

 Back...